 That’s why this period is crucial to get right.
 Depending on the severity of the stroke, some patients will benefit from an intensive inpatient rehabilitation programme, while others may recover through outpatient therapy sessions.

 Depending on the type of stroke suffered, patients can expect to work with a range of care professionals during this period, including physiotherapists, occupational therapists, neuropsychologists, speech and language therapists and dieticians.
 A stroke consultant will also be in charge of coordinating and monitoring a patient’s stroke recovery plan and the progress made.

 Expectations can be high during this time, and many patients make significant improvements.
 Some even find themselves experiencing a spontaneous recovery when a skill or ability suddenly returns as the brain finds another way to perform it.

 Sadly, others can suffer further health complications, so it’s equally important to be mentally prepared for setbacks during this period.
 At this point, determination and resilience are as essential as the right therapy, and feeling emotionally supported throughout this time is really important.

-If you’ve madea full recovery, it’s still important to arrange a regular schedule of follow-up health checks with a care team, so that you can keep t monitoring your health and get ahead of any potential issues.
+If you’ve made a full recovery, it’s still important to arrange a regular schedule of follow-up health checks with a care team, so that you can keep monitoring your health and get ahead of any potential issues.

 Even when progress slows, it’s important to remember that it’s possible to continue making wellness gains even years after a stroke, and that every small step forward is a milestone.

 If you or a loved one has suffered a stroke, the multi-disciplinary team at our specialist private stroke clinic is here to support you.
-Our therapy team works with patients to develop a tailored stroke recovery programme aimed at getting back to everyday life as quickly as possible.
-If you have any questions about stroke recovery, fill out the contact form or call us on 020 7806 4075.
+Our therapy team works with patients to develop a tailored stroke recovery programme aimed at getting you back to everyday life as quickly as possible.
+If you have any questions about stroke recovery, call us on 020 7806 4075.